aws-samples/aws-ddk-examples/sdlf-ddk-lightweight/python/README.md

 <br />
 <br />

-### Bootstrapping with Default Admin Policy
+### CDK Bootstrapping

 <br />

-If your AWS account hasn't been used to deploy DDK apps before, then you need to bootstrap your environment for both the `cicd` and the `dev` environments, you can skip cicd bootstrap as well as `-a` in the dev bootstrap if you are not using the cicd deployment
+If your AWS account/s hasn't been used to deploy DDK apps before, then you need to bootstrap your environment for both the `cicd` and the `dev` environments depending upon if they are same account region or multi account region

+If they are same account region

 ```
-$ ddk bootstrap --help
-$ ddk bootstrap --profile [AWS_PROFILE] -e cicd
+$ cdk bootstrap --profile [AWS_PROFILE] or cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1
 ```

+If they are different account region

 ```
-$ ddk bootstrap --help
+$ cdk bootstrap --profile [AWS_PROFILE_DEV] or cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1
-$ ddk bootstrap --profile [AWS_PROFILE] -e dev -a [CICD_ACCOUNT]
+$ cdk bootstrap --profile [AWS_PROFILE_CICD] or cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1

+or

+$ cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1 aws://ACCOUNT-NUMBER-1/REGION-1
 ```

 <br />